Franklin County, Texas

 Franklin County is a county located in the U.S. state of Texas.
-As of the 2020 census, its population was 10,359.
+At the 2020 census, its population was 10,359.
 The county seat is Mount Vernon.

 History

 Franklin County was erected and established in 1875, four decades after the independence of Texas, from land ceded by neighboring Titus County.
 Although the origin of the county's name is not recorded, it is generally believed to have been named after Judge Benjamin C. Franklin, the first appointed justice in the Republic of Texas.

 There are two historic properties listed on the National Register of Historic Places in Franklin County.

 Franklin County was one of the last 30 prohibition, or entirely dry, counties in the state of Texas.
-Citizens of its county seat, Mount Vernon, voted to allow beer and wine sales, both on and off premises in May 2013.
+Citizens of its county seat, Mount Vernon, voted to allow beer and wine sales, both on and off premises, in May 2013.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 295 sqmi, of which 284 sqmi is land and 10 sqmi (3.5%) is water.